Amsterdam displaces London as Europe's top stocks centre after Brexit | Business

 Amsterdam displaces London as Europe's top stocks centre after Brexit

-Britain has not yet secured that "equivalence" because Brussels says it needs information about Britain's intentions to diverge from EU rules.
-"This isn't where we wanted to end up, frankly on derivatives trading or share trading," Katharine Braddick, the UK finance ministry's director general for financial services, told a webinar on Wednesday.
+London has not yet secured that "equivalence" because Brussels says it needs information about Britain's intentions to diverge from EU rules.
+Prime Minister Boris Johnson's spokesman said London had already supplied the necessary paperwork and was "one of the world's most pre-eminent financial centres, with a strong regulatory system", adding that fragmenting markets was in no one's interests.

 In any case, the three-way split between Britain, the EU and United States due to the EU "derivatives trading obligation" or DTO will not be reversed, a senior official from the EU's executive European Commission has said.
 "For the foreseeable future, all three jurisdictions will have trading venues that offer all currencies in such volumes that keep the DTO in all currencies," Tilman Lueder, head of securities markets at the EU executive, told a Bloomberg event.